| Three emails which are shown

 everything about your life.
 You don’t need to be afraid.
 Jesus said,

-“I will never leave you nor forsake you.” – Franklin Graham (BGEA)
+“I will never leave you nor forsake you.” – Franklin Graham (BGEA) The other is a three minute mp4 video from an email

 I received today from the local Church of Jesus Christ of Latter Day